Named Collections within John E. Jaqua Law Library

 Legal Film and Documentaries

 "You can't break him with words.
 Words are his business.
 He's a lawyer."
 (William Powell in ‘Star of Midnight,’ 1935.)
-Our students love this collection of documentaries and feature films that illustrate complex legal concepts, help build practice skills, and inspire the viewer to action.
-Browse this collection in the Reserve Room on the 2nd floor of the Law Library, or search the online catalog for “law video” and limit to “A-V Media.”
+Documentaries and feature films illustrate complex legal concepts, help build practice skills, and inspire the viewer to action.
+Browse this collection in the Video Room on the 2nd floor of the Law Library.

 Law Popular Reading Collection